 The number of new experiences, emotions, relationships, and expectations can be overwhelming for any teen.
 Add gender into the mix, and it gets considerably more confusing.

 Welcome to Gender Spectrum’s Teen Page!
-Below you’ll find resources to help teens, between the ages of 13 and 19, navigate their gender identity at school or home, with their doctor, and even their friends.
-If you’re looking for something and not finding it, email or call us so we can help.
+Below you’ll find resources to help teens, between the ages of 13 and 19, navigate their Gender identity at school or home, with their doctor, and even their friends.
+If you’re looking for something and not finding it, contact us so we can help.